jonge-democraten/website/README.md

 The file `.travis.yml` contains the Travis commands to install and test the project.

 The build indicator on top of this document shows the status of the last automated install and tests.

+### Development
+This section provides some guidelines to ensure consistency within the project and streamline the workflow.

+##### Coding standards
+The default Python and Django code style is used.
+Read about it [here](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/).

+##### Workflow
+New features are developed on a separate feature branch.

+This allows you to work independently on a feature and still share code.
+Push feature branch commits often to communicate what you are working on.

+Read more about this workflow [here](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/).

+##### Logging